MustafaAbbasi98/brand-video-logo-detection/README.md

 - Vector stores like FAISS enable continual learning and detection of new logos over time.
 - Overall pipeline is agnostic to the domain (Ads, sports, etc.) and the source language.

- ## Challenges
+ ## Challenges & Limitations
  - Some false positives obtained from OWLv2 pass unfiltered through the remaining pipeline.
  - If a brand is not popular, not present in the vector store, and is not mentioned in the audio explicitly, it's logos will not be detected.
  - Currently, the pipeline runs slower than would be ideal.
+We are trying to implement optimizations such as replacing CLIP-based filtering with heuristic-based filtering, replacing EasyOCR with PaddleOCR, and using batched version of RapidFuzz for fuzzy matching.

 ## Usage
 1. Clone the Repository.